ilefa/passport-uconn/README.md

 ![version badge](https://img.shields.io/badge/version-1.0.0-blue)

-This is a custom Passport.js authentication strategy for use on ILEFA websites.
+This is a custom Passport.js authentication strategy for integrating with UConn's SSO implementation.

 ## Installation